fshowalter/franksbooklog.com/content/pages/how-i-grade.md

 Statistics say I’ve got more life behind me than ahead.
 Which means I’ll never finish all the books I want to read.

 It’s about opportunity cost.
-I loved the pulp storytelling of Graham Masterton’s The Devils of D-Day.
-Mark Richard’s writing in The Ice at the Bottom of the World floored me.
-Clive Barker’s imagination made The Books of Blood unforgettable.
+I loved the pulp storytelling of Graham Masterton’s <span data-work-slug="the-devils-of-d-day-by-graham-masterton">_The Devils of D-Day_</span>.
+Mark Richard’s writing in <span data-work-slug="the-ice-at-the-bottom-of-the-world-by-mark-richard">_The Ice at the Bottom of the World_</span> floored me.
+Clive Barker’s imagination made _The Books of Blood_ unforgettable.
 Knowing there are more books out there like those, while I’m forcing myself to trudge through a mediocre read, pushed me to abandon lesser efforts.

 My shelves hold hundreds of unread books.
 I’d wager that a quarter of them aren’t worth reading.
 Maybe more.